dvopsway/datasploit/docs/apiGeneration.md

 ## Zoomeye Username and Password:
 * [Register](https://www.zoomeye.org/accounts/register) an user with zoomeye and use the credentials for this tool.
+  * Don't worry if you are redirected to sso.telnet404.com. *(This is the way it works. :P)*
-* If you are a non chinese user it will be difficult for you to fill the register form so here are the respective fields you need to fill.
-1. email, 2. username, 3. nickname, 4. password, 5. confirm_password, 6. captcha
+  * Name of fields in the signup form -  *1. email, 2. username, 3. nickname, 4. password, 5. confirm_password, 6. captcha*
 * Once you fill out the details it will redirect you to the account page.
-* There you will found something: (Status: Inactive.
-Activate Now)
+* There you will found something: *(Status: Inactive.
+Activate Now)*
 * Click on activate now and two fileds will be populated.
 * The first field will be captcha and the second one will be email id.
 * Once you fill the email id in the second text box, click on send activation code.
-* Check the activation code in the email id.
+* Check the activation code your email account.
-* Put that code in the email id text box and click on determine.
+* Put this activation code in the email id text box and click on determine.
 * Now your account is activated and use those credentials in the tool.

 ## Clearbit_apikey: